Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 <img src="Images/dashboard-main.png" width=75%>
 </p>

-Pulling up a user profile by either using the search bar or dropdown list, an error message to show if a user does not exist:<br>
+Pulling up a user profile by either using the search bar or dropdown list, an error message to show if a user does not exist.
+The search bar is important, as when the playerbase grows it may become unreasably difficult to find a specific user using just the dropdown list.<br>
 <img src="Images/search-user.png" width=50%><img src="Images/null-user.png" width=50%>

 Selecting a specific statistic from UI to allow data to be viewed on different time frames:<br>